HireDale/daleydose/about-daley-dose.md

 - **Linear and Streamlined Process**

-  Create and send prescriptions to patients or pharmacies through a fast, secure process.
+  Create, save, manage, and send prescriptions through a fast, secure process.

-- **Enjoy Mobile Access**
+- **Ease of Access**

   Manage prescriptions from anywhere using Daley Dose’s mobile‑friendly companion app, ensuring access to essential data on the go.